assemblee-virtuelle/LDP-navigator/README.md

 })
 ```
 #### queryEndpoint
-mandatory
+mandatory.

 url of sparql Enpoint to send SPARQL query

 #### updateEndpoint
-mandatory if persist using
+mandatory if persist using.

 url of sparql Enpoint to send SPARQL update

 #### prefix
 optional.

 All SPARQL prefix in on string.
-these prefixes are used in each sparql query and allow to build `@context` if priple store support it.
+These prefixes are used in each sparql query and allow to build `@context` if priple store support it.

 #### headers
 mandatory if triplestore needs authentificaiton.

 HTTP headers

 #### skeepResolveById
-optional
+optional.
 not use it in normal usage.

 if this option activated, adapter skeep resolveById in adpaters stck resolution during `resolveById()` call of LDPNavigator.
 This feature allow to not considering resolving data in triple store and force du resolve id by next adapter.

 ### localStorageAdapter